 “Britannica was one of the first companies to really feel the full impact of technology, maybe 20 years ago, and we have been adapting to it, though it is very difficult at times,” he said.

-While Encyclopaedia Britannica has continued to operate, he expected “many trade publishers will not survive—and any content development company will have to be thinking about how they are going to fill the gap”.
+While Encyclopaedia Britannica has continued to operate, he expected “many trade publishers will not survive — and any content development company will have to be thinking about how they are going to fill the gap”.

 As to whether print editions of books will be viable products in the future, Cauz predicted, “print may not completely vanish from the market, but I think it is going to be increasingly less important.
+Many publications will never have a print analog and will only be printed on digital formats.”

-With its scholarly, reliable reputation, Encyclopaedia Britannica had not been affected by the popularity of free website Wikipedia, he said.—Reuters
+With its scholarly, reliable reputation, Encyclopaedia Britannica had not been affected by the popularity of free website Wikipedia, he said. — Reuters